wavefrontHQ/docs/pages/doc/wavefront_security.md

 All Wavefront users [must be authenticated](authentication.html) to log in.
 Wavefront customers can use the authentication provided by Wavefront or use one of our supported authentication integration.
 We support several authentication solutions including AzureAD, Google ID, and Okta.

+If a customer's chosen authentication solution supports two-factor authentication, Wavefront requires two-factor authentication for login.

 Large customers can request [multi-tenant SSO](authentication.html#multi-tenant-authentication).
 Users in different teams inside the company can authenticate to different tenants and cannot access the other tenant's data.